KIZI/InBeat/README.md

 ### Aggregation Rules

-Aggregation rules provide causes increase or decrease of final interest for object that the user interacted with.
+Aggregation rules cause increase or decrease of final interest for object that the user interacted with.
+Aggregation Rules are specific setting valid per account.
+They have to be created for each account.

 E.g. if user provides interaction that represents "like", interest is increased.
-For all other interactions interest is increased.
+For all other interactions interest is decreased.

 ```bash
 # Create aggregation rules